emlynoregan/bitn/README.md

 ---

 **This archive stands as a testament to the power of dedicated historical scholarship and the importance of preserving community heritage for future generations.**

+## 🔐 Security and API Keys

+- Do not commit API keys.
+The project's `.gitignore` excludes `config.json` globally, which covers `scripts/config.json`.
+- Keep API keys only in local, ignored files (or environment variables).
+- If a key was ever committed previously, rotate it.